nbonneel/PerceptualBRDF/BrdfDistancesClassical/README.md

 from utility_functions import *
 ComputeDistances(brdf1, brdf2, False, 80)
 ```
-The computeDistance fonction outputs an array with 10 values : 9 are the metrics from the paper, in the same order, and the tenth is the Mean Opinion Score value from the crowdsourcing experiment.
-The third and fourth parameter of the ComputeDistance function controls, respectively, the initial cubic root applied to the data, and the grazing angle cutoff.
+The computeDistance fonction outputs an array with 9 values, which are the metrics values from the paper, in the same order.
+The third and fourth parameter of the ComputeDistance function control, respectively, the initial cubic root applied to the data, and the grazing angle cutoff.

 ### Computing metrics for the whole dataset
 To compute metrics values for the whole dataset, you will need the file with the results of the crowdsourcing experiment (*MOS_Grace.csv*).
 You may also use your own if you comply to the same format.